henryaj/boring-bikes/README.md

 Boris Bikes
 ===========

-The Boris Bikes project created during weel 2 at Makers Academy.
+The Boris Bikes project created during week 2 at Makers Academy.

-Being rewritten using 'London Style' testing usind doubles.
+Being rewritten using 'London Style' testing using doubles.